Hair is partly about our health and overall well-being.

 Whether your hair is curly or straight, blond or black, it is made of keratin, a protein also found in your skin and nails.

-Every hair on your head grows out of the epidermis and comprises two core parts: the follicle and the shaft.
+Every hair on your head grows out of the epidermis and comprises two core parts: hair follicle and the shaft.

 The hair follicles are located underneath the skin and are responsible for sprouting new strands of hair.